quorumcontrol/tupelo-docs/tutorials/notebook.md

 ...
 ```

-To build the addNote function we will want to start by grabbing our identifiers and then
+To build the addNote function we start by grabbing our identifiers and
 whatever notes already exist.
-Because ChainTrees are so flexible this data can be of
+Because ChainTrees are so flexible, this data can be of
 nearly any type.
-We will store our notes in an array at that location.
+We will store our notes in an array of strings at 'notebook/notes'.

 ``` javascript
 async function addNote(note) {